 If you are presented with an annotated app, you can confirm the work of the person who did the annotation by answering affirmatively three questions.

-- 1. Does the Flow Checker produce any errors or warnings? - 2.
-Does the flow-policy file match the application description? - 3.
+- 1. Does the flow-policy file match the application description? - 2.
+Does the Information Flow Checker produce any errors or warnings? - 3.
 Does the justification for each @SuppressWarnings make sense?